odedia/spring-ai-multilingual-document-analyzer/README.md

 ![PDF Analyzer (English)](Screenshot-eng.png)
 ![PDF Analyzer (Hebrew)](Screenshot-heb.png)

-This is a Spring Boot demo app that lets you upload a collection of PDF and Word documents and ask questions about them using your preferred embedding model and LLM.
+This is a Spring AI demo app that lets you upload a collection of PDF and Word documents and ask questions about them using your preferred embedding model and LLM.

 ---